api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 ### Find OEV opportunity

-Say the searcher identifies a possible OEV opportunity with the data from the off-chain Signed APIs.
+Say, a searcher identifies a possible OEV opportunity with the data from the off-chain Signed APIs.
 The searcher wants to obtain exclusive rights to update the data feed(s) with this data, before this data is opened to the public.

 ### Bid submission

-The searcher would then submit a bid to the OevAuctionHouse contract.
+The searcher would then submit a bid via the OevAuctionHouse contract on the OEV Network.
 The auction is identified solely by the bid topic.
 As part of the bid details, the searcher specifies the bid amount they are willing to pay in order to obtain the exclusive update rights.
 For their bid to be eligible, they need to have enough collateral locked in the OevAuctionHouse contract at the time of award.

 ### Start of the award phase